airswap/airswap-about/take-liquidity/build-an-aggregator.md

 Aggregators are applications that communicate with Servers and Delegates to take liquidity from the AirSwap network.
 Generally, Servers are online processes that listen for requests via JSON-RPC over HTTP, making for on-demand real-time pricing.
-Delegates on the other hand are smart contracts with fixed rules, effectively functioning as non-custodial limit orders.
-These combine to enable a wide variety of traders provide liquidity to a wide variety of tokens on the network.
+Delegates on the other hand are smart contracts with fixed rules, functioning as non-custodial limit orders.
+These combine to enable a wide variety of traders to provide liquidity to a wide variety of tokens on the network.

 # Server Liquidity (HTTPS)